 Because of this incentivized model, no employee is ever satisfied with his level of earnings.
 Every one seeks and strives for a raise, promotions, work benefits and privileges….Greed in action!

 5. Entrepreneurs are always looking for ways to expand, grow and outdo the competition.
 Every Business needs the largest Market share and the best ranking in the industry and as a result, they recruit only the best and most innovative applicants…..
 Greed at it’s finest!

-6. Between an estate or Government Reserved Area (GRA) with the tight security, water, calm, beauty and electricity and a ghetto with all the dirt and insecurity, where would you rather live?
+6. Between an estate or Government Reserved Area (GRA) with the tight security, water, calm, beauty and electricity and a ghetto with all the dirt, poor quality of life and insecurity, where would you rather live?

-If you choose GRA, then can you boldly say that those in the ghetto are contented with their lifestyle?
+If you choose GRA, then can you boldly say that those in the ghetto are content with their lifestyle?
 No!
-They wishing and few are working for a better life.
+Most of them are probably wishing and dreaming for better days and a few are actually working for a better standard of living.
 I bet they would do anything to get out of there….
-Can you see greed in the picture?
+Can you see “greed” in the picture?